 I've been a Redditor for many years now, though most of my time is spent lurking rather than posting.
-The website is also my least favorite way to browse because there are many apps out there that make the overall experience so much nicer.
+The website is also my least favorite way to browse because there are many iOS 15 compatible apps out there that make the overall experience so much nicer.
 We've rounded up the creme de la creme for iOS Reddit apps, so let's dive in!

-Even composing a post or comment is easy with full Markdown support, and you add full imgur albums and uploads inline with your post.
+Even composing a post or comment is easy with full Markdown support, and you add full Imgur albums and uploads inline with your post.
 And don't get fooled by a Rick Roll again, because Apollo's media viewer gives you thumbnail previews of images and videos before you open them.

 Narwhal is free, with an in-app purchase to unlock additional features, such as icons and more extras.
 However, the core features of the app remain free.